 5. When you are sure that everything is a aligned correctly, mix up a generous amount of 30 minute epoxy.
 Apply a thin layer to the slot in the mounting platform and to the vertical stabilizer mounting area.
 Apply epoxy to the lower rudder hinge.
 Set the stabilizer in place and re-align.
 Double check all of your measurements once more before the epoxy cures.
 Remove any excess epoxy using a paper towel and rubbing alcohol and hold the stabilizer in place with T-pins or masking tape.
 Allow the epoxy to fully cure before proceeding.

-6. Installing the rudder using C.A glue as installing the aileron.
+6. Glue the rudder to the vertical stabilizer by C.A glue.

-TAIL WHEEL INSTALLATION
+INSTALLING THE TAIL WHEEL